Get to know our founder, Dr. Ariana Anderson Ph.D.

 As Principal Investigator and Director of the Laboratory of Computational Neuropsychology, her lab integrates data across modalities to create biophysical measurements of neuropsychological disorders.
 More generally, they are focused on bioinformatics and translational science - harnessing data and statistics for biomedical applications.
 Toward this aim, she leads several projects:

-Placebo effect: measuring the placebo effect in vivo in the brain using fMRI, to increase our ability to separate effective drugs from the ineffective.
+Placebo effect: measuring the placebo effect in vivo in the brain using fMRI, to increase our ability to separate effective drugs from ineffective.
 This technology will particularly be useful in assessing drug efficacy for rare diseases, when it may be unethical and impractical to assign patients to a placebo group.
 She has also created a new trial design to mitigate the placebo response.

 Diabetes risk: using electronic medical records and data mining to create new detection algorithms for diabetes screening.
 Diabetes is the fifth leading cause of preventable death in the United States and frequently isn't diagnosed until there is at least one complication.